Breeze1074/OreAbundance/README.md

 credited to the patrons of **[Prowl8413](https://www.youtube.com/c/Prowl8413)** for world exploration.
 I tracked ore positions in more than 170,000 chunks with this data.
-Looking specifically at regular ores we can see compare distributions.
+Looking specifically at regular ores we can see and compare distributions of the ores acros the world build limit.
 In contrast to peaks, here we find that resource acquisition requires selection of a y-level appropriate for your target ore, or compromised for a blend of a few ores.
-For example, this world data suggests mining around *y = 47* to *y = 43* is best for acquiring coal and ore.
-Mine instead at *y = 13* to get the most iron ore.
-However, a pretty good compromise can be made by mining around *y = 25* if the player needs early access to coal and iron both.
-Diamonds and redstone are easiest to find by mining deep in the world.
-Another compromise can be reached around *y = -10* the player may find early access to diamonds, gold, iron, lapis, and redstone at the same time.
+For example, this world data suggests mining around *y = 47* to *y = 43* is best for acquiring coal and copper ores.
+Instead, the player should mine at *y = 13* to get the most iron ore.
+However, a good compromise can be made by mining around *y = 25* if the player needs early access to coal and iron both.
+Diamonds and redstone ores are easiest to find by mining deep in the world.
+But another compromise can be reached around *y = -10* where the player may find early access to diamonds, gold, iron, lapis, and redstone ores at the same time.

 ![Composite ores](images/oreCompositeViolins_1.18.2.03.png)

 ## The rarest of the rare (time for silk touch)

-On the whole, most of the ore types are abundant, if the player searches at the appropriate y-level.
-There are two exceptions: deepslate coal ore and deepslate emerald ore.
-Both of these ore types are exceedingly rare, and on economy servers could even replace diamonds as a high value currency.
-In the &gt;170,000 chunks of world data from Prowl’s patron world, deepslate coal is only found at *y = -1, -2, or -3*.
-Deepslate emeralds can be found more widely distributed between *y = -1* to *y \~ -22*.
-While deepslate coal can be found throughout the world at its level range, keep in mind that deepslate emeralds are restricted to mountain biomes.
+On the whole, most of the ore types are abundant if the player searches at the appropriate y-level.
+There are two exceptions, however: deepslate coal ore and deepslate emerald ore.
+Both of these ore types are exceedingly rare, and on economy servers could replace diamonds as a high value currency.
+In the &gt;170,000 chunks of world data from Prowl’s patron world, deepslate coal ore is only found at *y = -1, -2, or -3*.
+Deepslate coal ore can be found throughout the world at this level range.
+Deepslate emerald ore can be found more widely distributed, between *y = -1* to *y \~ -22*.
+But keep in mind that this ore is restricted to mountain biomes.

 ![Deepslate coal and
 emeralds](images/deepslate_Coal_Emerald_Distributions_1.18.2.03.png)